verifyica-team/pipeliner/README.md

 ### Example

 - example IPC pipeline [examples/ipc.yaml](examples/ipc.yaml)
-  - uses a class `Extension` packaged in the jar
+  - uses a class `Extension` packaged in the jar as an example

 ## Project Installation